FirePanther/Bachelorarbeit-Groupware-Whiteboard/README.md

 ### Groupware Editor for Collaborative Working with Several Tools on a Web-Whiteboard
 #### Suat Secmen

+You can find the jsdoc documentation here: https://suat.be/bachelor/jsdoc/

 # German User Manual
 ## Server
 Zuerst muss NodeJS installiert werden